a-scie/jump/jump/README.md

 3. Check if `SCIE` is defined as an intrinsic command to run and dispatch if so.
 4. Construct an execution [Context](src/context.rs) and ask it to calculate the selected user-defined command to execute.
 This may result in no selection in the case of a BusyBox scie.
+5. If a user command was selected, have the [installer](src/installer.rs) prepare it by extracting any files not yet extracted and substituting their paths into placeholders in the command definition.